thiagogsr/discipline_approval/README.md

 ## Development

-- Clone the repository
+- Clone the repository.
 - Import it in Xamarin Studio or Visual Studio with Xamarin Plug-in.
-- Run it in Android Simulator
+- Run it in Android Simulator.

 ## Screenshots

-Pending
+Pending.